 If the solemnization of marriage doesn't take place within 3 months from the date of the notice of marriage, then you have to give a fresh notice to the marriage officer for solemnizing the procedure of marriage.

 The court marriage certificate is the conclusive proof of the marriage.

-For obtaining a visa for the spouse marriage certificate is beneficial.
+For obtaining a visa for the spouse, a marriage certificate is beneficial.

 After court marriage procedure is solemnized, there is no need to re-apply in court.
-The marriage registration process is complete here in one go.
+The marriage registration process is completed in one go.

 The court marriage certificate also allows the dependent spouse to claim the bank deposit or life insurance benefits.
 Especially, in case of demise of the insurer or policy-holder.